microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 * 	Connect the pins RE2 and RC2 using the jumper.
 * 	Connect RA2 (DAC1OUT1 Pin) to the positive terminal of the Scope (DSO/Oscilloscope) and connect GND (CNANO board ground pin) to GND terminal of scope.
 * 	Power on the CNANO board by connecting the micro USB cable from micro USB socket (Micro USB Connector) on the CNANO board to the PC USB socket.
-* 	The Curiosity Nano board should appear as a Mass Storage Device after connecting to the PC.
 *     Click on **Make and program device**.

 ![Programming_the_device](images/Programming_the_device.png)

 **Figure 11: Programing the device**

 * 	Turn on the Oscilloscope.
-* 	Observe the default Constant signal (Reference Voltage 1.6V) on the Oscilloscope screen.
+* 	Observe the default constant signal (Reference Voltage 1.6V) on the oscilloscope screen.

 ![Generated_reference_voltage_signal_on_oscilloscope_screen](images/Generated_reference_voltage_signal_on_oscilloscope_screen_1.png)

 **Figure 12: Generated Reference voltage (1.6V) Signal on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the constant 3.0 volts signal on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the constant 3.0V signal on the oscilloscope screen.

 ![Generated_constant_voltage_signal_on_oscilloscope_screen](images/Generated_reference_voltage_signal_on_oscilloscope_screen_2.png)

  **Figure 13: Generated Constant voltage (3.0V) Signal on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the Sine wave on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the sine wave on the oscilloscope screen.

 ![Generated_sine_wave_on_oscillosocope](images/Generated_sine_wave_on_oscillosocope.png)

 **Figure 14: Generated Sine Wave on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the Triangular wave on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the triangular wave on the oscilloscope screen.

 ![Generated_triangle_wave_on_oscilloscope](images/Generated_triangular_wave_on_oscilloscope.png)

 **Figure 15: Generated Triangular Wave on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the Square wave on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the square wave on the oscilloscope screen.

 ![Generated_square_wave_on_oscilloscope](images/Generated_square_wave_on_oscilloscope.png)

 **Figure 16: Generated Square Wave on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the Sawtooth wave on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the sawtooth wave on the oscilloscope screen.

 ![Generated_sawtooth_wave_on_oscilloscope](images/Generated_sawtooth_wave_on_oscilloscope.png)

 **Figure 17: Generated Sawtooth Wave on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the default Constant signal on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the default constant signal on the oscilloscope screen.
 * 	Cycle is repeated, once six signals are generated and displayed.
 * 	The signal change happens for every button (SW0) press.